We Care About Your Privacy!

 Lucy Craft Laney (1854-1933) was born in Macon, Georgia and grew up to be one of our nation’s greatest educators.
-She earned her higher education at Atlanta University and began her teaching experience in Macon.
-She eventually moved to Augusta where she made her greatest contributions in reforming education for African Americans.
+She earned her higher education at Atlanta University and began teaching in Macon.
+After she moved to Augusta, she made her greatest contributions in reforming education for African Americans.
 Lucy Craft Laney’s home was purchased in 1987 and established as a museum in 1991.
-The Museum promotes the extraordinary legacy of Ms. Laney, as well as the many Black leaders from Augusta who have made significant contributions to our community and the world.
+It promotes the extraordinary legacy of Ms. Laney, as well as the many Black leaders from Augusta who have made significant contributions to our community and the world.

 For additional information visit www.LucyCraftLaneyMuseum.com.